Pará: Ethnic groups

 Italian immigrants in Pará came predominantly from the south of Italy, originating in Calabria, Campania and Basilicata.
 It was a time of a wave of emigration.
 They were all settlers and devoted to trade.
 The first Italian trade was recorded in 1888 in Santarém.
 The immigrants planted family roots in Belém, Breves, Abaetetuba, Óbidos, Oriximiná, Santarém and Alenquer.
 The presence in western Pará was so pronounced that the Consulate of Italy established an office in Óbidos, which is the largest city populated by Italians in the state.
 The consulate was in Recife, Pernambuco.

 In Belém, the Italians worked in commercial and retail services.
 They were important during the beginning of the industrialization of the state capital (1895).
 According to the 1920 census, about 1,000 Italians lived in Pará.
 At the end of World War II, another wave of Italian immigrants arrived after the persecution of Japanese, Italians, and Germans.
 Similar to French immigrants, this wave of Italians did not remain in Pará.

 Lebanese immigrants arrived in Pará in the mid-19th century, at the time of the rubber boom, and through 1914.
 There were between 15,000 and 25,000 Syrian-Lebanese immigrants, of whom one-third went to Acre.
-In Pará, the Lebanese settled in Belem, and in the cities of Cametá, Marabá, Altamira, Breves, Monte Alegre, Alenquer, Santarém, Óbidos, Soure, Maracanã, Abaetetuba, among others.
+In Pará, the Lebanese settled in Belém, and in the cities of Cametá, Marabá, Altamira, Breves, Monte Alegre, Alenquer, Santarém, Óbidos, Soure, Maracanã, Abaetetuba, among others.

 The first French immigrants arrived in Brazil in the second half of the 19th century, settling in the colony of Benevides, the metropolitan region of Belém do Pará.
 The French were attracted to the region because of the rubber boom, eventually settling in Belém, which became known as Paris N'América.